jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/03_binary_operations_ii.rst

         else:
             return False

   the test is still green.
-I remove the `if statements`_
+I remove the other statements

   .. code-block:: python